Factbox: Contenders, picks for key jobs in Trump's administration

 * Nikki Haley, Republican South Carolina governor (subject to Senate confirmation)

-* Elaine Chao, former labor secretary and deputy transportation secretary under Republican Presidents George W. Bush and George H.W.
-Bush, respectively.
-Chao is married to Senate Majority Leader Mitch McConnell

-* Steven Mnuchin, former Goldman Sachs Group Inc executive and Trump's campaign finance chairman
+* Steven Mnuchin, former Goldman executive and Trump's campaign finance chairman (subject to Senate confirmation)

-* Wilbur Ross, billionaire investor, chairman of Invesco Ltd subsidiary WL Ross & Co